GabrielRosace/ForzaCaste/endpoint_documentation.md

 ###### Available listeners

-*   ***result*** event, the opponent player and the observators receive `{'winner': "", 'message': "Opposite player have left the game"}` that informs the player have left the game
+*   ***result*** event, the opponent player and the observators receive `{winner: "username", message: "Opposite player has left the game"}` that informs the player have left the game

 ###### Possible responses

 This method responds:

-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Match cancellation error" }` if an error occurs while deleting a match document from the DB
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Match cancellation error" }` if an error occurs while deleting a match document from the DB
 *   HTTP code 200 with this body `{ error: false, message: "The match has been deleted correctely" }` if the match have been deleted correctely from the DB
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Notification cancellation error" }` if an error occurs while deleting the notification document from the DB
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Notification cancellation error" }` if an error occurs while deleting the notification document from the DB
 *   HTTP code 200 with this body `{ error: false, message: "The match request has been deleted correctely" }` if the notification have been deleted correctely from the DB
 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Match request does not exists" }` if a match request sent by this user doesn't exist
-*   HTTP code 404 with this body `{statusCode: 404, errormessage: "DB error"}` if an operation on the DB raise an error
+*   HTTP code 502 with this body `{statusCode: 502, errormessage: "DB error"}` if an operation on the DB raise an error
-*   HTTP code 401 with this body `{ statusCode: 401, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
+*   HTTP code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation

 ### This request have no body because can be only one match or match request active at any moment